AthemiS13/Flory/Documentation.md

 Path: `/log/log.txt` (single file strategy)
 - Each log entry is a single CSV line appended at the interval `loggingIntervalMs` (default 60000 ms).
-- Line format:
+Line format:
-  timestamp,soilPercent,soilRaw,waterPercent,waterRaw,temp,hum,pumpOn,timeSynced
+  timestamp,soilPercent,waterPercent,temp,hum,pumpOn,timeSynced
+Note: the firmware writes a CSV header row to `/log/log.txt` whenever the file is created or truncated.
+Parsers should skip the first line if present.
-- Field meanings:
+Field meanings:
   - timestamp: "YYYY-MM-DD HH:MM:SS" when NTP/time available, otherwise "ms:<millis>"
-  - soilPercent: float 0..100
+  - soilPercent: float 0..100 (computed from calibrated mapping; no raw ADC value is logged)
-  - soilRaw: integer ADC raw reading
-  - waterPercent: float 0..100 (mapped from touch)
+  - waterPercent: float 0..100 (mapped from touch sensor; raw touch values are not logged)
-  - waterRaw: int (raw touch sensor)
   - temp: float temperature in °C (if available)
   - hum: float humidity % (if available)
   - pumpOn: 1 if pump currently on, 0 otherwise